googlemaps/flutter-navigation-sdk/README.md

 See the [example](./example) directory for a complete navigation sample app.

-## Permissions
+### Requesting and handling permissions

 The Google Navigation SDK Flutter plugin offers functionalities that necessitate specific permissions from the mobile operating system.
 These include, but are not limited to, location services, background execution, and receiving background location updates.

+> [!NOTE]
-It is important to note that the management of these permissions falls outside the scope of the Google Navigation and Driver SDKs.
+> The management of these permissions falls outside the scope of the Google Navigation and Driver SDKs.
 As a developer integrating these SDKs into your applications, you are responsible for requesting and obtaining the necessary permissions from the users of your app.

 You can see example of handling permissions in the [main.dart](./example/lib/main.dart) file of the example application: